hugojosefson/require-all-for-angular-modules/Readme.md

 # require-all-for-angular-modules

-  Requires all `*-for-angular` modules, so we know they have all registered themselves to angular.
+  Requires all `*-for-angular` modules, so we know they have all registered themselves to angular, without specifying each one separately.

   This is useful when you have a bunch of AngularJS modules which adhere to these rules: